ishaan26/config_files/README.md

 #### Steps to install

-- complie and intstall rofi from <https://github.com/DaveDavenport/rofi>
+- Compile and install rofi from <https://github.com/DaveDavenport/rofi>
-  - **The apt package of rofi is an older version and doesnot work with the config files provided**
-  - **You would need to complie and install the latest version of check from <https://github.com/libcheck/check.git> to install rofi.
+  - ***The apt package of rofi is an older version and does not work with the config files provided*** **Therefore you should compile and install the latest version of check from <https://github.com/libcheck/check.git> to install rofi.
 The version included in apt is old.**
 - Make sure polybar is installed properly
 - Soft link or copy the `linux/.config/rofi` folder to `~/.config`